CHAPTER 5

 Now, we content oneself with present example two, for showing application of this function.

-At first we calculate *S for identifying the
+At first we calculate *S for identifying the number to be prime or composite:

 Then we form function: